Intellectual disability: History

 Intellectual disability has been documented under a variety of names throughout history.
-Throughout much of human history, society was unkind to those with any type of disability, and people with intellectual disability were commonly viewed as burdens on their families.
+Throughout much of human history, society was incredibly discriminatory towards those with any type of disability, and people with intellectual disability were commonly viewed as burdens on their families.

 Greek and Roman philosophers, who valued reasoning abilities, disparaged people with intellectual disability as barely human.
 The oldest physiological view of intellectual disability is in the writings of Hippocrates in the late fifth century BCE, who believed that it was caused by an imbalance in the four humors in the brain.
 In ancient Rome people with intellectual disabilities had limited rights and were generally looked down upon.
 They were considered property and could be kept slaves by their father.
 These people could also not marry, hold office, or raise children.
 Many of them were killed early in the childhood, and then dumped into the Tiber in order to avoid them burdening society.
 However, they were exempt from their crimes under Roman law, and they were also used to perform menial labor.

 Caliph Al-Walid (r.
 705–715) built one of the first care homes for individuals with intellectual disabilities and built the first hospital which accommodated intellectually disabled individuals as part of its services.
 In addition, Al-Walid assigned each intellectually disabled individual a caregiver.

 Until the Enlightenment in Europe, care and asylum was provided by families and the church (in monasteries and other religious communities), focusing on the provision of basic physical needs such as food, shelter, and clothing.
 Negative stereotypes were prominent in social attitudes of the time.

 In the 13th century, England declared people with intellectual disabilities to be incapable of making decisions or managing their affairs.
 Guardianships were created to take over their financial affairs.

 In the 17th century, Thomas Willis provided the first description of intellectual disability as a disease.
 He believed that it was caused by structural problems in the brain.
 According to Willis, the anatomical problems could be either an inborn condition or acquired later in life.

+The first known person in the British colonies with an intellectual disability was Benoni Buck, son of Richard Buck, whose life and guardianship battles provide significant insight into the early legal and social treatment of people with disabilities in what is now the United States.